buddha216g/CarND-AdvancedLaneFinding/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the first code cell of the IPython notebook located in "https://github.com/buddha216g/CarND-AdvancedLaneFinding/blob/master/AdvancedLanes.ipynb" (under sections 'Read and print images' and 'camera caliberation').

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+I start by preparing "object points", which will be the (9, 6, 0) coordinates of the chessboard corners in the world.
+Here I am assuming the chessboard is fixed on the (9, 6) plane at z=0, such that the object points are the same for each calibration image.
+However, i found that 3 of the 20 images are not populating.
+By taking a range for y (5,6) and x (6,7,8,9), i was able to get all images.

+Found chessboard corners and drew chessboard corners, by using cv2.findChessboardCorners() and cv2.drawChessboardCorners() functions.
+All 20 images are listed in the "Read and Print the images - display corners" section of my ipynb notebook

 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result: